EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 ### Where AI helped, and where it stopped

 I used AI heavily, but the useful part was not that it wrote code.
 It was that it made exploring unfamiliar, obsolete code cheap.
+I am sure the upgrade went faster for it, and I cannot say by how much, because nobody ran the version without it.
+What I can show is where the hours did not go.
 The pattern was always the same.
 It proposed, I verified, and none of its proposals merged without evidence.

 - **Removed idioms.** One initializer extended Rails' PostgreSQL type map for the application's custom scheduling type using `alias_method_chain`, an old Rails extension pattern that no longer exists.
 AI explained the old idiom and drafted the replacement, a module hooked in with `prepend` and `super`.
 I kept the change only after confirming the scheduling fields still loaded, saved, and returned correctly.